 Imagine a philosophy book with the ghastly title: The Last Philosophy Book You’ll Ever Need.
-The title is ghastly, because it isn’t the last philosophy book that you’ll ever need.
+The title is ghastly because it isn’t the last philosophy book that you’ll ever need.
 Philosophy is not a destination; it is a never-ending process of arguments and counterarguments, propositions and refutations; it is marked by chaos, conflict, and detours which result in unexpected theories.
-But modern philosophy has been motivated by the overarching ambition of writing the last philosophy book that humans will ever need.
-The Enlightenment philosophes wanted to write it; Hegel was convinced that he had written it, so were Marx and Auguste Comte; the twentieth-century figures like Wittgenstein, the logical positivists, and the analytic philosophers wanted to write it, while Ayn Rand and Jean-Paul Sartre were convinced that they had written it.
+But modern philosophers have been motivated by the ambition of writing the last philosophy book that humans will ever need.
+The Enlightenment philosophes wanted to write it; Hegel was convinced that he had written it, so were Marx and Auguste Comte; the twentieth-century figures like Wittgenstein, the logical positivists, and the analytic philosophers wanted to write it, while Jean-Paul Sartre was convinced that he had written it.